Members of the Chorus

 Concert schedule.
 The Chorus traditionally performs three programs a year — at Christmas, Winter, and Spring — with most concerts repeated.
 In addition, the group performs two or three outside engagements during the season, either as a full chorus or in small groups.

 Other.
 The Chorus records all of its concerts for archival purposes.
 CDs of the concerts can be purchased throughout the season ($20-CD, $30 for double CD set).
-The Chorus has four commercial CDs: Northwest Chamber Chorus Live!, Handel Coronation Anthems, Songs of the Americas and A Ceremony of Carols.
+The Chorus three commercial CDs: Northwest Chamber Chorus Live!, Handel Coronation Anthems, and A Ceremony of Carols.

 Administration.
 The Chorus is governed by a eight-member Board of Directors that meets monthly.
 The Board members serve for three years in rotating terms, and consist of both chorus members and chorus patrons.
 The Chorus employs a full-time professional Executive Director (Betsy Brockman, soprano) and maintains an office.
 Members are expected to participate in many aspects of concert production, promotion, fundraising, and other activities.
 The Chorus also relies on its members to sell concert tickets.
 A Chorus roster with names, addresses, phone, and e-mail is published each season for chorus members.